-This year, I decided to run for Garrett County Commissioner for a number of reasons, not least of which being that in a county with 51% women and approximately a 1/3 of the population as registered Democrats, we have had Commissioners who are neither for 25 years.
+This year, I decided to run for Garrett County Commissioner for a number of reasons, not least of which being that in a county with 51% women and almost a quarter of the population as registered Democrats, we have had Commissioners who are neither for 25 years.
 It is high time that we add a new voice to the conversation and the process of developing Garrett County to be a thriving community with solid economic, social and environmental health.

 I Imagine a thriving community of men AND women working together to strengthen the well-being of Garrett County.
 Together, we will…